 “Actual recruiting is a special skill that takes work and needs to be learned.
 Sam and Scott are very talented and have been incredibly valuable to my OSJ growth,” he said.

 For even greater operational efficiency, Terhorst brought on a dedicated director of compliance and supervision, Shelly Slattery.
-With Slattery’s background of supervising 80 independent advisors with a previous broker-dealer, the group now has the ability to expand further without as many growing pains.
+With Slattery’s background of supervising 80 independent financial professionals with a previous broker-dealer, the group now has the ability to expand further without as many growing pains.

-Terhorst also added a new advisor with a background as a para-planner to the group in 2014.
+Terhorst also added a new financial professional with a background as a paraplanner to the group in 2014.
 Chris Beck provides the needed planning and practice management support to the group as he builds his own personal book of business.

 “Chris adds an important function to the OSJ team and my personal practice that allows us to be as efficient as possible,” Terhorst said.

-The Diversified Wealth Management OSJ is structured as an “independent financial advisors consortium.”
-That model allows it to function as a “true producers group,” with some advisors running a more commission-based business and others more advisory business.
+The Diversified Wealth Management OSJ is structured as an independent financial professionals consortium.
+That model allows it to function as a true producer group, with some financial professionals running a more commission-based business and others more advisory business.

 The last half of 2015 brought even more growth to the OSJ group.
-In July of 2015, a group of 13 advisors from the Compass Group of Fort Wayne, Indiana, came on board.
+In July, a group of 13 financial professionals from the Compass Group of Fort Wayne, Indiana, came on board.
 That group was previously with Fintegra, where they managed $300 million in client assets.
-Two other Twin Cities based advisors who manage a combined $29 million in client assets joined the Diversified Wealth Management group in August and September.
+Two other Twin Cities-based financial professionals who manage a combined $29 million in client assets joined the Diversified Wealth Management group in August and September.

-In October, seven former AXA advisors who manage $100 million in client assets, joined six other former AXA colleagues that had come over in 2011 to the Diversified Wealth Management group.
+In October, seven former AXA financial professionals who manage $100 million in client assets, joined six other former AXA colleagues that had come over in 2011 to the Diversified Wealth Management group.

-“The group of advisors in Fargo has an incredible depth of knowledge and experience in the financial services industry.
-They also come from the same background as many of the existing advisors in our group,” Terhorst said.
-“Like the advisors in the Bismarck, North Dakota, group, who joined our group in 2011, they are skilled professionals who are enjoyable to work with.
-We feel very fortunate to have these advisors and their staff in our consortium and call them our partners.”
+“The group of financial professionals in Fargo has an incredible depth of knowledge and experience in the financial services industry.
+They also come from the same background as many of the existing financial professionals in our group,” Terhorst said.
+“Like the financial professionals in the Bismarck, North Dakota, group, who joined our group in 2011, they are skilled professionals who are enjoyable to work with.
+We feel very fortunate to have these financial professionals and their staff in our consortium and to call them our partners.”

-With the latest additions, Diversified Wealth Management has 32 advisors and eight staff members.
-When advisors doing business under other practice names are added in, the OSJ has 49 total advisors with 13 staff members in four states.
-The average tenure in the business of all the advisors in the group is more than 20 years.
+With the latest additions, Diversified Wealth Management has 32 financial professionals and eight staff members.
+When financial professionals doing business under other practice names are added in, the OSJ has 49 total financial professionals with 13 staff members in four states.
+The average tenure in the business of all the financial professionals in the group is more than 20 years.